maarten-pennings/CCS811/README.md

 # CCS811
-Arduino library for the CCS811 digital gas sensor for monitoring indoor air quality from ams.
+Arduino library for the CCS811 digital gas sensor for monitoring indoor air quality from ScioSense.

 There is a [Spanish guide](docs/Procedimiento_para_la_actualización_de_firmwareCCS811_1.1.pdf).